 Time for a check-in!
 How do you really feel about yourself?
 How does your mind speak to you — as your friend or as your enemy?
 Are you constantly judging yourself, comparing yourself to others, and falling short?
 Well, guess what!
 We aren’t going to have any more of that.
 You are an amazing, light-filled, radiant human be-ing, and you deserve to love yourself and be loved.

 So, let’s start doing that right now, shall we?
-Today, we invite you to love yourself, to bless yourself, and to be free to be who you truly are in all your glory!
+Today, we invite you to love yourself, bless yourself, and be free to be who you truly are in all your glory!

 Not sure how to get started on the path of self-love?
 There are many Kundalini Yoga offerings to help you begin.
 One of our utmost favorites: Ramdesh‘s album The Body Temple: Guided Meditations for Radical Self-Love, featuring eight guided meditations to help you heal your relationship with your Self and your Body.
 This compilation is powerfully transformative, and we highly recommend it to anyone who has ever struggled with loving themselves.
 For best results, listen to these meditations with headphones on.
 It was created using binaural beats and delta waves to increase the impact of the meditations on your brain.
 It’s really something to experience!

 If you’re looking for a Kundalini Yoga meditation to add to your daily practice, we love the reverse Adi Shakti meditation for creating self-love.
 You can find this meditation and many more to transform your life in the Kundalini Yoga manual Self Knowledge.